 More diverse MBA student body than ever

-Jesse Rowell, our Global Director of Client Relations & Market Development has his MBA from Emory University in Atlanta, Georgia.
+Jesse Rowell, our Director of Global Mobility has his MBA from Emory University in Atlanta, Georgia.
 He questions how well the diversity in the classroom is used for real-life experiences:

 “A third of every MBA class in the United States is made up of non-U.S. Americans.
 And though global leadership as a topic may be covered in depth theoretically, it seems that the opportunity to mimic the real work in the class setting is missed.
 Lectures may have some back and forth interaction, and teams are formed for cases and work projects.
 But are these interactions set up with the idea of working globally or virtually from the outset?”